Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Projective geometry and N(P)K-structure

 As mentioned in the introduction a projective structure ${\bf p}$ on a manifold $M$ (of dimension $n\geq 2$) consists of an equivalence class of torsion-free affine connections that share the same geodesics, as unparameterized curves.
 The class is equivalently characterized by the fact that, acting on any $U \in \Gamma(TM)$, any two connections $\nabla$ and $\widehat\nabla$ in ${\bf p}$ are related by a transformation of the form

 where $\Upsilon$ is some smooth section of $T^*M$.

 According to the usual conventions in projective geometry, we write $\ce(1)$ for the positive $(2n+2)$nd root of the bundle $(\Lambda^n TM)^2$, which we note is canonically oriented.
-A connection $\nabla \in {\bf p}$ determines a connection on $\ce(1)$ as well as its real powers $\ce(w)$, $w\in \mathbb{R}$; we call $\ce(w)$ the bundle of projective densities of weight $w$.
-Conversely, for $w\neq 0$, a choice of connection on $\ce(w)$ determines a connection $\nabla\in {\bf p}$.
-Among the connections in ${\bf p}$ there is a (non-empty) distinguished class consisting of those connections $\nabla\in {\bf p}$ that preserve some non-vanishing section of $\ce(w)$, $w\neq 0$ (see e.g.\ \cite{GN}).
+A connection $\nabla \in {\bf p}$ determines a connection on $\ce(1)$ as well as its real powers $\ce(\ulw)$, $\ulw\in \mathbb{R}$; we call $\ce(\ulw)$ the bundle of projective densities of weight $\ulw$.
+Conversely, for $\ulw\neq 0$, a choice of connection on $\ce(\ulw)$ determines a connection $\nabla\in {\bf p}$.
+Among the connections in ${\bf p}$ there is a (non-empty) distinguished class consisting of those connections $\nabla\in {\bf p}$ that preserve some non-vanishing section of $\ce(\ulw)$, $\ulw\neq 0$ (see e.g.\ \cite{GN}).
 These are exactly the special affine connections (defined in Subsection \ref{prolong}) in ${\bf p}$, and in the following we shall work only with this subset of connections.
-Such a connection $\nabla$ is often called a {\em choice of scale}.
+Such a connection $\nabla$ is often called a {\em choice of scale}; the corresponding section $\tau$ of $\ce (\ulw)$ (determined up to multiplication by a non-zero constant) is also often called a choice of scale.
 If $\nabla $ and $\widehat{\nabla}$ are two choices of scale then $\Upsilon_b$ is exact, meaning $\Upsilon_b=\nabla_b \phi$ for some function $\phi$.